wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-fee.md

 An issuer of an asset can set up sponsorship — so that any user can specify a transaction fee in this asset for invoke script transactions and transfer transactions.

-To activate sposorship, the issuer puts a sponsor fee transaction that specifies an amount of asset that is equivalent to the minimum fee of 0.001 WAVES.
-For exmaple, if `minSponsoredAssetFee: 5`, then the fee in this asset for exchange transaction equals 5 × 0.003 / 0.001 = 15.
+To activate sponsorship, the issuer puts a sponsor fee transaction that specifies an amount of asset that is equivalent to the minimum fee of 0.001 WAVES.
+For example, if `minSponsoredAssetFee: 5`, then the fee in this asset for exchange transaction equals 5 × 0.003 / 0.001 = 15.
 See the [Sponsored Fee](/en/blockchain/waves-protocol/sponsored-fee) article for details.

 ## Fee for Failed Transactions